kovyrin/teleport-exec/RFD.md

 We're going to use a dedicated certificate authority to issue server and client certificates and will use it to verify both the server and the client during the establishment of an mTLS connection to the service.

+The following parameters will be used for all TLS sessions:
+* TLS v1.3
+* A secure default set of cipher suites:
+    - Modern ciphers like Chacha20 and AES GCM
+    - Key exchanges with support for perfect forward secrecy

 ##### Scope limits

 CA, server and client certificate generation and management is out of scope for the project.
 A set of example certificates and keys will be checked into the repository with the project to allow for easier development of the system.